UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

 \subsection{Multi-Task Training}

-We jointly train TAL, AVEL and SED tasks in a single, unified architecture by multi-task learning.
+We jointly learn TAL, AVEL and SED tasks in a single, unified architecture by multi-task training.
 The advantage is that the tasks can potentially learn mutually beneficial knowledge from each other.
 However, the datasets for the tasks vary greatly in size and difficulty, making it very challenging for joint training.
 For instance, a single epoch of ActivityNet 1.3~\cite{caba2015activitynet} for TAL task corresponds to around 15 epochs of DESED~\cite{kim2022sound} for SED task.
-Besides, all clips in DESED are 10s while the longest video in ActivityNet 1.3 exceeds 12 minutes.
-Hence, following the multi-task training method~\cite{lu202012}, we use Round-Robin Batch-Level Sampling strategy to sample batches from tasks in a cyclical manner, where one iteration forwards a batch for each task and updates parameters in sequence.
-The Dynamic Stop-and-Go training scheduler is also applied to monitor the validation losses of each task to avoid overfitting.
+Besides, all videos in DESED are only 10 seconds while the longest video in ActivityNet 1.3 exceeds 12 minutes.
+Hence, following the multi-task training method~\cite{lu202012}, we use a Round-Robin Batch-Level Sampling strategy to sample batches from tasks one-by-one in a cyclical manner, where one iteration consists of each task forwarding a batch and updating parameters in sequence.
+It effectively trains the model with an equal proportion of individual tasks even though the datasets have various scales (data size and categories), preventing task interference.
+The Dynamic Stop-and-Go training scheduler~\cite{lu202012} is also applied to monitor the validation losses of each task to avoid overfitting.